 Also on Tuesday, Mr. Trump announced that he would nominate former Arkansas Governor Mike Huckabee to be the next U.S. ambassador to Israel.
 Mr. Huckabee is considered to have pro-Israel views, which could signal future U.S. policy toward conflicts in the Middle East.

-“There is no such thing as occupation,” Mr. Huckabee said in a 2017 interview with CNN, in which he referred to the West Bank by its biblical names of Judea and Samaria.
+“There is no such thing as occupation,” Mr. Huckabee said in a 2017 interview with CNN, in which he referred to the West Bank by its biblical names, Judea and Samaria.

-Mr Trump's nomination announcement was met with immediate praise from senior Israeli officials but is likely to be criticised by Palestinians.
+Mr Trump's nomination announcement received immediate praise from senior Israeli officials but is likely to be criticised by Palestinians.

 "He loves Israel and the people of Israel, and the people of Israel love him.
 Mike will work tirelessly to bring peace to the Middle East!"
 Trump said in a statement.

-Mr Huckabee, 69, will take on one of Washington's most sensitive diplomatic posts at a time when Israel is battling the Palestinian militant group Hamas in Gaza and the Hezbollah militant group in Lebanon, as well as tensions with Iran.
+Mr. Huckabee, 69, will take on one of Washington's most sensitive diplomatic posts at a time when Israel is battling the Palestinian militant group Hamas in Gaza and the armed group Hezbollah in Lebanon, as well as tensions with Iran.

-Mr. Huckabee criticized President Joe Biden for pressuring Israel to refrain from war in Gaza and opposing the current Democratic administration's call for a ceasefire there.
+Mr. Huckabee criticized President Joe Biden for pressuring Israel to refrain from acts of war in Gaza and opposing the current Democratic administration's call for a ceasefire there.

 Hoang Anh (according to Reuters)